Skip to main content

 300.651 Introduction to the U.S. Healthcare System

-3. Identify and apply evidence to formulate public health policies and interventions within health systems.
-221.650 Health Policy Analysis in LMIC (note prerequisite) OR
+3. Identify and apply data, evidence, models and expert knowledge in assessments, policy analyses and/or testimony to inform public health policies and interventions.
+180.620 Introduction to Food Systems and Public Health OR 221.650 Health Policy Analysis in LMIC OR

 300.712 Formulating Policy: Strategies and Systems of Policymaking in the 21st Century OR